 this street as a major thoroughfare.

 Sawtelle is nearer to UCLA, Santa Monica, and Culver City.
 There are so many businesses found in this place that include

-major Japanese supermarkets, Japanese fast food (curry and ramen) and upscale Sushi Bars.
+major Japanese supermarket, Japanese fast food (curry and ramen) and upscale Sushi Bars.
 You will not fail

 to also notice holistic and medical office, hair salons, and neighborhoods with Japanese grocery stores.

-There exhibit great gardens and landscapes representing the true Japanese tradition.
+There exhibits great home gardens and landscapes representing the true Japanese tradition.

 When you leave the Olympic Boulevard, the Sawtelle Boulevard spits into four a four-lane boulevard.
 Here are parallel to the